 Conclusions: Bereaved parents who experience stillbirth or infant death have markedly increased mortality compared with non-bereaved parents, up to 25 years (mean) after the death of their child.
 However, the RR reduces over time.

-Journal BMJ Supportive and Palliative Care: Volume 1, Issue 3
+BMJ Supportive and Palliative Care: Volume 1, Issue 3